 Our cruise to Indonesia on the Westerdam ship by Holland America was amazing.
 There were 23 of us including 3 Indonesian nationals who were our guides and interpreters.
-And to make this journey special, we embarked on St. Valentines Day, February 14, 2024, with lots of hearts from Holland America.
+And to make this journey special, we embarked on St. Valentine’s Day, February 14, 2023, with lots of hearts from Holland America.

 The cruise lasted for 14 days with overnight docking in Singapore.
 For 14 days, we stopped at eight different ports and went on an exploration.
 We returned to the ship exhausted and dirty from sweat.
-We’d shower, take dinner and then meet up for some game.
+We’d shower, have dinner, and then meet up for some game.

 We only had three sea days of which we kept busy.
 Most of us went swimming, participated in lectures, played at the casinos, went for a massage, or relaxed in different spa rooms the ship offered.
 We played many games at the Crow’s deck.
 The deck looked out to the front bow where we could see ourselves moving forward to our next destination.

 As explained we stopped at 8 different ports for shore excursions.
 We did different things during our shore excursions.
 In the big city of Jakarta, the capital of Indonesia and one of the world’s most 10 populated cities, we visited an old Dutch colonial square, Kota train station and we had an excellent lunch of Indonesian satay. then we stopped to meet with the Deaf community.
 We visited a TV station with Deaf employees and a newscaster.
 And we took a break at the signing Starbucks before we returned to the ship for the night.